leocabeza/the-movie-db/CONTRIBUTING.md

 6. Push to the branch (`git push origin my-new-feature`)
 7. [Create new Pull Request](https://help.github.com/articles/creating-a-pull-request/)

+## Requirements

+You need to use node 10.13 version.

 ## Testing

 We use [Jest](https://jestjs.io/en/) to write tests.
 Run our test suite with this command: